brnysn/brnysn/README.md

 ### Hi there 👋

-I'm a <b>Fullstack Developer</b> From 🇹🇷 Turkey.
+I'm a <b>Team Leader & Fullstack Developer</b> From 🇹🇷 Turkey.
 I have more than 4 years of experience in developing MVC Apps, Web Apps, and REST APIs.

 I care about <b>code quality</b>.
 I am dedicated to constantly improving myself by learning new technologies and frameworks.